 Tracey serves as President of the Board of Directors of the Musicians Association of Albuquerque/Local 618 of the American Federation of Musicians, and is formerly president of the African American Performing Arts Center Foundation, (she served as a Board member from 2015-2017 and as president 2017-2018).
 She’s a voting member of the Los Angeles chapter of the National Academy of Recording Arts and Sciences (the GRAMMY Awards), as well as a contributing writer/music critic for Smooth Jazz magazine, tasked with reviewing concerts and CD’s, and interviewing superstars including Earl Klugh, The Yellowjackets, Terence Blanchard and Arturo Sandoval.

-Recently adding “Producer” to her list of accomplishments, Tracey produced the concert “Black Music Through The Ages: 1869-1969” for the African American Performing Arts Center in February 2017.
-She was nominated for the ABQ-based Weekly Alibi’s 2017 “Best of the Burque Music Showcase.”
-She’s also an Upper Merit graduate of the London-based The Voice College with a Higher Certificate in Contemporary Vocal Teaching: Children & Adolescents.
+Tracey produced the concert “Black Music Through The Ages: 1869-1969” for the African American Performing Arts Center in February 2017.
+She’s an Upper Merit graduate of the London-based The Voice College with a Higher Certificate in Contemporary Vocal Teaching: Children & Adolescents, and has joined the music department of the New Mexico School for the Arts (the state's only public, statewide high school offering pre-professional arts training and academics) as the jazz vocal instructor.
 As her former boss Brotha' Ray put it, “I was born with music inside me…It was a necessity for me; like food and water.”
 We couldn’t agree more….